 Do you have problems with mailing list malware?
 Computer viruses, Trojan horses, and worms (collectively called malware) are bad for computers.
 They can delete or corrupt files on your hard disk, intercept your bank account password when you log in, or turn your computer into a zombie that is controlled by somebody else remotely.

 Not only do you not want malware on your computer, you don’t want to send it to anybody on your list of subscribers either.

 Mailing list malware can be spread via email attachments.
 We have had viruses in PDF’s, MS Word Documents, executable programs, Flash videos, pictures, music, and about any other file type that you can think of.
 The computer virus scanners currently know about more than 1 million different computer viruses.

-Mail-list.com only sends plain text email, but does allow attachments to be included.
-Our system scans any attachments with two different virus scanners, to insure that we never ever spread mailing list malware.
+Mail-list.com only sends plain text email but does allow attachments to be included.
+Our system scans any attachments with two different virus scanners, to ensure that we never ever spread mailing list malware.

 For More Resources: